Sewer56/sewer56-archives-nx/docs/Specification/Overview.md

 ***THIS IS A WIP.
 REST OF SPEC IS NOT YET UPDATED TO ACCOUNT FOR THIS***

 - Hashing algorithm replaced with [XXH3] (from [XXH64][XXH3]).
-- Added support for new 'String Pool' format.
 - [Unconfirmed] Support for per-extension dictionaries.
 - Implementation of User Data Segment in reference implementation.
 - Added `Section Alignment` section to docs.